-- Will work to get the maximum possible compensation amount for you.
+- Work to get the maximum possible compensation amount for you.

-- Can operate on a No Win No Fee basis.
+- Operate on a No Win No Fee basis.

 There are just so many reasons why choosing us is the best option for you.
 At the end of the day, we are very sure you will be satisfied with our service.
 Why not find out more by reading some of our reviews from past clients?

-You’ve reached the end of our guide to hospital negligence compensation claims.
+You’ve reached the end of our guide to making a claim for hospital negligence.
 Now it’s time to take action.